Was85/blazor-agent-core-signalr/.github/COPILOT.md

   - Acceptance criteria addressed
   - Test plan with steps to validate
   - Any config or migrations required
-- Mark large or multi-step tasks as [WIP] and convert to "Ready for review" when complete.
+- Mark large or multi-step tasks as [WIP] and convert to “Ready for review” when complete.

 Common tasks
 - State/model additions: place records in src/WebClientCore/State and keep them immutable.